ProjectEvergreen/greenwood/www/pages/plugins/resource.md

     this.compilation = compilation; // Greenwood's compilation object
-    this.options = options; // any optional configuration provided by the user of your plugin this.extensions = ['foo', 'bar']; // add custom extensions for file watching + live reload here, ex. ts for TypeScript }
+    this.options = options; // any optional configuration provided by the user of your plugin this.extensions = ['foo', 'bar']; // add custom extensions for file watching + live reload here, ex. ts for TypeScript this.servePage = `static|dynamic`; // optionally opt-in to Greenwood using the plugin's serve lifecycle for processing static pages ('static') or SSR pages and API routes ('dynamic')
+  }

   // lifecycles go here